rakesh-insights/Hospital-Emergency-Room-Dashboard/README.md

 Hospital administrators need quick answers to questions such as:

- How many patients visited the ER ?<br>
+- How many patients visited the ER?
- What is the average patient waiting time ?<br>
+- What is the average patient waiting time?
- How satisfied are patients with the service ?<br>
+- How satisfied are patients with the service?
- How many patients were admitted or discharged ?<br>
+- How many patients were admitted or discharged?
- Which departments receive the most referrals ?<br>
+- Which departments receive the most referrals?
- Which age groups visit the ER most frequently ?<br>
+- Which age groups visit the ER most frequently?
- During which hours and days is the ER busiest ?<br>
+- During which hours and days is the ER busiest?

 Without an interactive dashboard, identifying these insights is time-consuming and inefficient.